Local Market

 • Historic-district content where applicable.

 • Mobile speed.
-Sub-2.5-second mobile load.
+Optimized for fast mobile load.

 • Internal linking for topical authority.